AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISplitPoint/README.md

 ISplitPoint Interface
 =====================
-AutomationML 2.1 APIThis interface is defined for all CAEXObjects to which a split point can be assigned.
+This interface is defined for all CAEXObjects to which a split point can be assigned.
 SplitPoints are allowed on [InternalElementType][1] and [CAEXLibrary&lt;TLibItem>][2].

   **Namespace:**  [Aml.Engine.Services.Interfaces][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)